DesiresAreGrey/Website/docs/4transurvey2025/index.md

 ### Height

 Probably the most brutal of the comparisons out of the entire survey.
-Not only is the ftm height lower than the mtf height, its also less spread out.
+Not only is the male height lower than the female height, its also less spread out.
 I had to extend the bounds of this chart all the way to 20% so it could fit the 5'5 bar being at ~18%, while the most popular mtf choice (5'8) is only ~13% of the population.

 Fun fact: The one 6'2 trans guy is 17 years old (gigaluckshit)